 They can be used to treat other conditions aside from mental illnesses, making them more accessible to individuals who may only suffer from physical ailments.
-According to the 2011 to 2014 National Health and Nutrition Examination Surveys, 12.7 percent of people in the U.S. who were 12 and over reported having used antidepressant medication in the past month.1 Although Zoloft has become more common as it’s used to treat a wider variety of conditions, the dangers are still very real.
+According to the 2015 to 2018 National Health and Nutrition Examination Surveys, 13.2% percent of people in the U.S. who were 18 and over reported having used antidepressant medication in the past month.1 Although Zoloft has become more common as it’s used to treat a wider variety of conditions, the dangers are still very real.
 Zoloft overdose is especially dangerous and can produce severe side effects -- sometimes even death.
-Individuals who are addicted to Zoloft are at higher risk of suffering an overdose.
+Individuals who are addicted to this drug are at higher risk of suffering an overdose.

 At Banyan Treatment Centers Philadelphia, we advise individuals who have become dependent on drugs or alcohol to seek treatment in our partial hospitalization program.
 In this program, patients will receive round-the-clock care and service from our trained staff of experts.
 Each patient will have the opportunity to recover from addiction with our safe and effective treatment.

 How Much Zoloft Can You Take Before Overdosing?

 It is difficult to pinpoint the precise dosage of Zoloft that can cause an overdose because it varies based on a number of variables.
 These variables include a person's weight, general health, medication tolerance, and any underlying medical issues.
 Adults using Zoloft should not take more than 200 milligrams (mg) each day.
 It is crucial to keep in mind, though, that going over this dosage dramatically raises your risk of having side effects, including overdose symptoms.